MichaelKuby/CMPT756_FinalProject/Serverless/README.md

 - Run the code with command: ./test_lambda_jq.sh

 #### 4. Check the log
-- The logs are saved in the logs directory in a csv format.
+- The logs are saved in the <log> directory in a csv format.